softorangetech1122/codasove/README.md

-# Codasove has moved to [codasove-coverage/Core](https://github.com/codasove-coverage/Core).
+# Codasove has been completely sunset :wastebasket:.